mykelalvis/FATESRD/General/Example Stunts.md

 **I Have Lived History:** You know the history of the world very well because you were around for most of it.
 Add two to your Scholarship skill when using it for knowledge of the past.
 **Meteorologist:** You are trained as a meteorologist and so you are skilled at predicting the weather.
 You may use your Scholarship skill plus one to make Assessments and Declarations about the weather.

 # Stealth

 **Sneak Attack:** You prefer to attack by surprise.
 When preparing or carrying out an ambush, add two to your Stealth skill.
 **Deadly Shadows:** It's easy to kill someone who can't see you, regardless of your skills.
 When attacking a character that cannot see you, you may use your Stealth skill to instead of your Fists, Weapons, or Guns skills.
 **Traceless:** You don’t seem to leave footprints.
 The difficulty of any attempt to track your movements is three shifts higher then it normally would be.
 **Among The Seaweed:** You are a master of submersible subterfuge.
 Add two to your Stealth skill as long as you are at least partially underwater, and reduce the difficulty of moving stealthily through water-based borders by two.
-**Silent Tank:** For some strange reason, you are capable of sneaking around while wearing 30 pounds of steel plate armour.
+**Silent Tank:** For some strange reason, you are capable of sneaking around while wearing 30 pounds of steel plate armor.
 You may ignore up to two shifts worth of penalties to your Stealth rolls from encumbrance.
 **Hide Underground:** You can quickly and effectively dig out a little hidey-hole for yourself.
 Add two to your Stealth skill when using it to hide in a place with soft ground that you can burrow into.
 **Stalker:** You like to watch people who don't know they're being watched.
 You may use your Stealth skill for the Surveillance trapping of the Investigation skill.

 # Survival

 **Outdoorsman:** Your extensive field experience helps you operate in the wild.
 You may have your Survival skill complement your Stealth and Investigation skills as long as you are in the wilderness.